 A mode solver for integrated optical dielectric multilayer slab waveguides with 1-D cross sections.
-Following the waveguide definition in terms of refractive indices, layer thicknesses, and the vacuum wavelength, the script calculates the propagation constants / effective indices of guided modes and allows to inspect the corresponding optical field patterns.
+For a waveguide definition in terms of refractive indices, layer thicknesses, and a given vacuum wavelength, the script calculates the propagation constants / effective indices of guided modes and allows to inspect the corresponding optical field patterns.
 It is intended as a basic tool for integrated optics design, in particular for purposes of demonstration.

 For an N-layer structure, the input mask receives the vacuum wavelength, a specification of the polarization, refractive index values ns (substrate), n1, ... , nN (inner layers 1 to N), nc (cover), and thicknesses t1, ... , tN of the inner layers.
 All dimensions are meant in micrometers.
 The figure illustrates the relevant geometry: